Wil Myers Player Props: Reds vs. Mets

 Mets Pitching Rankings

+- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 15th in MLB.

-- The Mets' 4.82 team ERA ranks 23rd among all MLB pitching staffs.
+- The Mets have the 22nd-ranked team ERA among all MLB pitching staffs (4.71).

+- Mets pitchers combine to allow 52 total home runs at a rate of 1.4 per game (third-most in the league).

-- Verlander (0-1) starts for the Mets, his second of the season.
+- Senga (4-1) gets the starting nod for the Mets in his seventh start of the season.
+He's put together a 3.38 ERA in 32 2/3 innings pitched, with 36 strikeouts.

-- In his most recent time out on Thursday, the righty tossed five innings against the Detroit Tigers, giving up two earned runs while surrendering five hits.
+- The righty's most recent time out was on Friday against the Colorado Rockies, when he threw six scoreless innings while giving up two hits.

+- The 30-year-old has a 3.38 ERA and 10.1 strikeouts per nine innings in six games this season, while giving up a batting average of .210 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.